-Admittedly, once I realized Season 3 was going to introduce idols, I grew a tad nervous.
+Admittedly, once I realized Season 3 would introduce idols, I grew a tad nervous.
 It came out of nowhere and was a massive leap from what the show had done previously.
 Even now, this turn certainly stands out.

 But god damn it, if this season didn’t pull any punches.

-Although Season 3 had all the same jokes and silliness that has defined the Aggretsuko series, there was a lot more to it than that.
+Although Season 3 had all the same jokes and silliness that have defined the Aggretsuko series, there was more to it than that.
 Retsuko might be an adorably timid little red panda on the surface, but that could not be more superficial.

-Retsuko is a character who struggles with anxiety.
-The kind of anxiety that can be horribly debilitating, as well as both physically and mentally damaging.
+Retsuko is a character who struggles with anxiety, the kind of anxiety that can be debilitating, as well as both physically and mentally damaging.
 Anything she did, Retsuko believed, was an unwanted burden on others.
 She let people push her around and didn’t stand up for herself, not out of shyness but because she did not see herself as having any worth.